elabftw/elabdoc/doc/saml.rst

 * x509 certificate: Generate a self-signed certificate and export it in PEM
 * Private key: the private key corresponding to the certificate
+* Rollover x509 certificate: Used when the x509 certificate is expiring.
+Can be set to a new certificate to publish in metadata.

 To generate a certificate, you can use this command: